GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex5_.md

 - Introduce the idea, the aim and the general workflow of the Skech Map Tool beforehand.
 - Provide access to the needed material.
 - check-in if there are questions or problems.
+- motivate fast participants to create a printable map in the end if they finish earlier than other participants

 #### Wrap up:
-- Take some time at the end to wrap up and that several people present their result map
+- Take some time at the end to wrap up and that several people present their result
-- Discuss the benefits of using heatmaps to analyze community mapping.
+- Discuss the benefits of using heatmaps to analyze community mapping results.
 - Refer to other chapters of the training platform and how users can benefit from it (e.g. visualisation or data analysis)
 - Leave time to for open questions.

-## Step-by step instructions for participants

->comment:link where you can download this part as a short pdf to hand it to participants

-If you experience any problems during your use of the [Sketch Map Tool](https://sketch-map-tool.heigit.org/), please take a look at the [help page](https://sketch-map-tool.heigit.org/help).
 ::::

 ### Exercise: Heat Map Visualization: Past Flood Delineation